ICC Courses

 The topics that will be covered in this course are:

-Topic 1: Welcome to the future world
+Topic 1: Welcoming to the Future World

 • The Future of Work

-• The future of work: what skills will be needed?
+• The Future of Work: What Skills will be Needed

-• Job versus career
+• Career vs. Job

-• Designing your work life
+• Designing your Life

 • Introduction to SODA